khmarbaise/iterator-maven-plugin/README.md

 Overview
 --------

-The iterator maven plugin (iterator-maven-plugin for short) is intended to make iterations of a list and an appropriate call of a maven plugin suitable.
+The iterator-maven-plugin is intended to make iterations on a list possible.
+This means to execute other plugins or Maven itself based on the iteratorion of the given elements.

 This is in the majority of the cases based on wrong decoupling the configuration from the artifacts (like webapp, ear etc.).